(Complaint and Compliance Process)

-To the extent permitted by federal and state law, all parties, including the parents/guardians of all students involved, shall be notified in writing by the superintendent of the final outcome of the investigation and all steps taken by the district within 14 days following the superintendent’s determination.
+To the extent permitted by federal and state law, all parties, including the parents/guardians of all students involved, shall be notified in writing of the final outcome of the investigation and all steps taken by the district within 14 calendar days following the superintendent’s and/or Board’s determination.

 For allegations under Section 504 and as otherwise required by law, the aggrieved individual may request a hearing.
 This hearing procedure will not address guilt or innocence or disciplinary consequences which shall instead be governed by the Board’s discipline policies and procedures.

-The hearing officer will be an administrative employee of the district designated by the superintendent.
-The hearing shall be informal.
+The district shall retain a person to serve as the impartial hearing officer, who shall be knowledgeable about Section 504 and/or the ADA, if applicable.
+The hearing shall be informal and shall be recorded.
+Formal rules of evidence shall not apply.
 A student shall be entitled to be represented by his/her parent or by an attorney.
 An employee shall be entitled to be represented by an attorney or other representative of his/her choice.
 The complainant may appear at the hearing and shall be entitled to present testimony and other evidence.
-Formal rules of evidence shall not apply.
-The compliance officer or designee may represent the district at the hearing and shall likewise be entitled to present testimony and other evidence.
+A district representative shall likewise be entitled to present testimony and other evidence.
 The hearing shall be closed to the public.

 Nothing contained herein shall be interpreted to confer upon any person the right to a hearing independent of a Board policy, administrative procedure, statute, rule, regulation or agreement expressly conferring such right.
 This process shall apply, unless the context otherwise requires and unless the requirements of another policy, procedure, statute, rule, regulation or agreement expressly contradicts with this process, in which event the terms of the contrary policy, procedure, law, rule, regulation or agreement shall govern.